kdbtfzcoe/PEDRAYA_DSAMidterms/README.md

 - **Declarative Syntax**: In React, you declare what the UI should look like for any given state, and React automatically handles changes in the interface as state changes.
 This declarative approach simplifies code and reduces errors, as developers don’t have to manually manipulate the DOM.

-## Setting Up React JS: Step-by-Step Guide
+## Setting Up React JS: Step-by-Step Guide {#setting-up-react-js-step-by-step-guide}

 ### Prerequisite Apps